 Hazelcast’s relentless pursuit of speed has made our in-memory data grid (IMDG) the fastest distributed cache available.
 As a fully in-memory data store, Hazelcast IMDG can transform and ingest data at blinding speeds, often shrinking milliseconds into microseconds.
 Because Hazelcast IMDG is built from the ground up as a distributed technology, it leverages the power of distributed processing while effectively eliminating the impact of network latency.

 Hazelcast in-memory caching is designed to scale quickly and smoothly.
-Add nodes cluster automatically, without production interruptions.
+And nodes cluster automatically, without production interruptions.
 A multitude of scaling options are offered, including High-Density Memory Store for large-scale enterprise use cases.
-Naturally, Hazelcast In-Memory Computing Platform is cloud-ready, and elastic scaling makes it a perfect fit.
+Naturally, the Hazelcast In-Memory Computing Platform is cloud-ready, and elastic scaling makes it a perfect fit.